K-1 visa: Related visa categories

-The unmarried children, under 21 years old, of a K-1 visa beneficiary can also immigrate with their parent.
-Because such children derive their immigration status through a parent, they are known as derivative applicants, and are issued a K-2 visa.
-(The precise definition of a "child" for immigration purposes is complex, taking into account the various permutations of adoptive, stepparent, and half-sibling relationships that are possible.)
-Derivative children may either immigrate at the same time as their parent, or may follow to join the parent up to one year after the issuance of the parent's K-1 visa.
+If a K-1 visa beneficiary has unmarried children under age 21, they may be eligible to enter the US with their parent with a K-2 visa.
+The child may be a natural-born child, stepchild, or adopted child of the K-1 visa beneficiary.
+These children may either immigrate at the same time as their parent, or they may follow to join the parent up to one year after the issuance of the parent's K-1 visa.

 Two additional "K" categories of visas exist.
 The K-3 visa is for the spouse of a US citizen.
 It was created to allow a foreign spouse of a US citizen the opportunity to enter the US as a non-immigrant and adjust status to a lawful permanent resident by filling out the I-485 form to the USCIS.
 It is similar to the IR1/CR1 category which are also for the spouse of a US citizen.
 The only practical difference is that a K-3 visa is a non-immigrant visa, thus the foreign spouse must adjust to immigrant status after arrival in the US.
 The IR1/CR1 visa categories are immigrant visas thus require no adjustment of status once the beneficiary has arrived in the United States.
 A K-4 visa is a derivative visa issued to the child of a K-3 visa holder.